 - Caregivers – providing relief for full time caregivers

 Neighbors Who Care (NWC) was founded in 1994 and assists the homebound, disabled, and/or frail elderly in Sun Lakes and south Chandler.
-The NWC mission is, “The comfort of home and the dignity of independence; the elderly are able to live at home for as long as feasible with pride, dignity and independence.”
+Our foundational message centers on providing support and lending a helping hand to our clients who want to live at home for as long as feasible with pride, dignity and independence.

 NWC serves a unique and distinct population of homebound and/or elderly, 100% of who (either temporarily or permanently) meet the definition of “disabled” under current federal law.
 Approximately 80% of NWC’s clients are female with 75% being over the age of 75.
 A typical NWC client is a widowed female, over 75 years of age, lives alone, is homebound, and lacks extended family members or the financial resources to obtain other forms of assistance, specifically those that require payment.

-Clients involved in this type of “healthy aging in place” model are, on average, able to remain in their own homes for an additional four years.
+Clients involved in this type of “healthy aging in place” model are able to remain in their own homes, on average, for up to additional five years.
 Without the support services provided by NWC, many would be forced to move in with family members or go into assisted living facilities or nursing homes, often at state expense.